 As Mr. Chirasha said in his note to the International Human Rights Art Festival: "I ran out of my country, my country of my birth on the 4th of February 2017 into Zambia and then South African, then Swaziland, then Lesotho and then to where IAM NOW.
 I became one other victim among other victims targeted by the overzealous, shameless, dictatorial Mugabe Regime."

-Apart from many other activities as a committed Zimbabwean poet, such as his activity as Outreach Agent for the Zimbabwe Book Development Council, and as Delegate of the Zimbabwe International Book Fair dispatched to the Goteborg International Book Fair in Sweden (in 2003), Mbizo Chirasha was a writer in residence in Egypt (in 2006), he was invited to participate in the UNESCO Photo Novel Writing Project in Tanzania (in 2009) and took part in the International Conference of African Culture Development in Ghana as a poet in residence (in 2009).
-He was also Producer/Coordinator of the I am the Artist project, an Artist-in-Residence program of the Zimbabwe Germany Society in collaboration with the Goethe Zentrum.
+Apart from many other activities as a committed Zimbabwean poet, such as his activity as Outreach Agent for the Zimbabwe Book Development Council, and as Delegate of the Zimbabwe International Book Fair dispatched to the Goteborg International Book Fair in Sweden (in 2003), Mbizo Chirasha was a writer in residence in Egypt (in 2006), and took part in the International Conference of African Culture Development in Ghana as a poet in residence (in 2009).

-October 15, 2017: Prologue to Progress: International Human Rights Art Festival @ Culture Project
+October 15, 2017: Prologue to Progress: International Human Rights Art Festival @ Culture Project, St. Ann and the Holy Trinity Episcopal Church, Brooklyn, NY

 Actor Kathleen Turner headlined an evening of art activism to inaugurate Culture Project's new space.
 This event was moved due to His Eminence Archbishop Timothy Cardinal Dolan censoring International Human Rights Art Festival, due to the LGBTQ content of two of the acts.
 A special shout-out to the Dramatist Guild, which found a new space for us (St. Ann and the Holy Trinity Church in Brooklyn), thereby safeguarding this important program, and assuring that Archbishop Dolan would not successfully submarine the event.
 Some press about the banning and subsequent reformulation of the event can be found here: